-Knight Frank directors Ken Smirk and Michael Hede are marketing the development site.
+Knight Frank directors Ken Smirk and Michael Hede are marketing the block.

-Leader staff moved to a new Chapel Street office abutting its outgoing 160 Whitehorse Road site about three years ago.
+Leader staff relocated to a new Chapel Street office abutting 160 Whitehorse Road site about three years ago.

 The Salvation Army is the most recent tenant to the Blackburn area, leasing two adjoining offices totalling 7,128 square metres in 2007, then selling its outgoing Hamilton Street, Mont Albert headquarters to a developer.